alisterw/lilypond/README.md

 One easy way to create the file is to run `sudo nano /usr/local/bin/lilypond`, then paste in the above content, save by hitting ctrl-O (not cmd-O) followed by enter, then quit by hitting ctrl-X.

+You will probably need to enter your password unless you've run sudo recently.

 Once you've created the file make it executable as follows:
 ```
 $ sudo chmod +x /usr/local/bin/lilypond
 ```

-You will need to enter your password.
+Again, you may need to enter your password.

 Now you can just invoke the container with `lilypond`:
 ```